JojiiOfficial/SSH-Desktop-remote/README.md

 ```
 ./remoteSSH <host> <username> <mouse/nomouse>
 ```
-by default the mouse option is turned off.
-If mouse is turned on, you can toggle it afterwards with the '\`' key if the port is not 22 you can add ':port' to the hostname-argument
+By default the mouse option is turned off.
+If mouse is turned on, you can toggle it afterwards with the '\`' key.
+<br>If the port is not 22 you can add ':port' to the hostname-argument